codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Introduction-d7e6.md

 ## Recap

-In the previous unit, we have seen the basics of javascript for the browser.
-We learned how to manipulate the DOM, work with callbacks and timer, an finally how to use jQuery to ease our life as a web developer.
+In the previous units, we have seen the basics of javascript for the browser.
+We learned how to manipulate the DOM, work with callbacks and timers, and finally how to use jQuery to ease our life as web developers.

 ## In this unit